Kaliningrad: Air

 The Kaliningrad Devau Airport, which opened in 1919, was one of the first civilian airports in the world, and the first in Germany.
-In 1922, the first planes of the Moscow-Riga-Königsberg, the first international airline of the Soviet Union, arrived in here for the first time.
+In 1922, the first planes of the Moscow-Riga-Königsberg, the first international airline of the Soviet Union, arrived in Königsberg for the first time.
 After World War II, the airport was used for local flights until the 1970s.

-In the fifties, a new airport, the Khrabrovo Airport, was built on the base of a military airfield 24 km from the city.
+In the 1950s, a new airport, the Khrabrovo Airport, was built on the base of a military airfield 24 km from the city.
 Now it has international status.
-The Kaliningrad airline KD Aviation was based on Khrabrovo, which ceased operations in September 2009.
-The reconstruction of the airport has been completed in 2018.
-On 1 October 2022 the airport began allowing more flights from international destinations, including through operation by foreign airlines.
+The Kaliningrad airline KD Aviation was based at Khrabrovo, which ceased operations in September 2009.
+The reconstruction of the airport was completed in 2018.
+On 1 October 2022, the airport began allowing more flights from international destinations, including through operation by foreign airlines.